Stef-01/Stef-01/_pages/about.md

 ###  Creative Works

-* Thottunkal S., "The Future In The Other: Levinasian Reflections On Identity, Responsibility, Humanity And Artificial Intelligence In Medicine," RMC Vera Cogitate, Summer (2024).
+* Thottunkal S., "The Future In The Other: Levinasian Reflections On Identity, Responsibility, Humanity And Artificial Intelligence In Medicine," RMC Vera Cogitate, Summer, (2024).

-* Thottunkal S. “Charles Darwin', 'The Singularity' and 'Mass Extinction” – Ceramics, 2021 Burgmann Journal Artwork Publication
+* Thottunkal S. “Charles Darwin', 'The Singularity' and 'Mass Extinction” – Ceramics, Burgmann Journal Artwork Publication, (2021)

-* Thottunkal S. "Journey of my life" 2018 QLD Creative Generations Exhibiiton
+* Thottunkal S. "Journey of my life" – Woodwork/carving, QLD Creative Generations Exhibiiton, (2018)

 ---